Timp50/Financial-Institution-GenAi-Dashboard/README.md

-# Financial-Institution-GenAi-Dashboard
+# Financial-Institution-Dashboard
 AI-powered feedback analysis dashboard for financial institutions – created independently for interview prep

-#  GenAI Dashboard (Demo)
+#  Dashboard (Demo)

-This project was independently developed by **Timothy Pittman** as a proof of concept for an AI-powered customer feedback dashboard, tailored for financial institutions.
+This project was developed by **Timothy Pittman** as a proof of concept for an AI-powered customer feedback dashboard, tailored for financial institutions.

 ### Project Highlights:
 - Uses NLP to analyze customer review sentiment and uncover pain points